Sabbath Keeping

 And it came to pass, that when the gates of Jerusalem began to be dark before the sabbath, I commanded that the gates should be shut, and charged that they should not be opened till after the sabbath: and some of my servants set I at the gates, that there should no burden be brought in on the sabbath day.
 So the merchants and sellers of all kind of ware lodged without Jerusalem once or twice.
 Then I testified against them, and said unto them, Why lodge ye about the wall? if ye do so again, I will lay hands on you.
 From that time forth came they no more on the sabbath.
 And I commanded the Levites that they should cleanse themselves, and that they should come and keep the gates, to sanctify the sabbath day.

 We can clearly see that buying, selling, and conducting business to generate income are activities that profane the Sabbath day.
-Now this can pose a challenge for some professions; it wouldn’t be right to abandon people requiring medical care on the Sabbath, for example, but as far as it is possible, we should seek to rest from income-generating work in order to honor our Creator.
+This can pose a challenge for some professions; for example, it would not be right to abandon those in need of medical care on the Sabbath for example.
+However, as far as possible, we should seek to rest from secular activities in order to honor our Creator.

 What activities are encouraged on the Sabbath?